 In Cloud Run, each revision is automatically scaled to the number of container instances needed to handle all incoming requests.
-When a revision does not receive any traffic, it is scaled down to zero container instances.
+When a revision does not receive any traffic, by default it is scaled in to zero container instances.
 However, if desired, you can change this default to specify an instance to be kept idle or "warm" using the minimum instances setting.

 In addition to the rate of incoming requests, the number of instances scheduled is impacted by:

 - The maximum number of instances setting